RyanTjia19/Assignment03/README.md

 # Assignment03

-For this project, we must create a quiz without directing to a new page
+In this project, we must create a quiz without directing to a new page